joe-at-startupmedia/pmon3/README.md

 ### 3. Command line automation

 `pmon3` provides Bash automation.
-If you find that the command cannot be automatically provided in the sudo mode, please install `bash-completion` and exit the terminal to re-enter:
+If you find that the command cannot be automatically provided, please install `bash-completion` and exit the terminal to re-enter:

 ```bash
 sudo yum install -y bash-completion